valarao/wordle-solver/docs/DreamsAndDesign.md

 - "This is too much effort for what it's worth"
 - "I should conserve my energy before I get busier"

 Thankfully, I'm also aware of my strong desire to perform well at **work**.
-In a month, I'm going to start my full-time software engineering career.
 I'm framing this project for myself not as a way to understand *tangential concepts* but as a way to improve *direct on-the-job skills*.
 Such directness will come from using a tech stack that is common in large enterprise applications.

 **Key idea**: Rationalizing this project as a way to further my career should counterbalance my rationalization to quit :)